 Identifying and adapting to change is integral to sustaining an organisation.

 There are several practical actions you can take to understand age-diversity and inform your strategies and actions:

 - collect and analyse your agency’s demographic data

 - implement workforce planning strategies that support age diversity

 - assess how well your organisation recruits and retains older workers.

-To take action, download the workforce planning and development guidance in Investing in Experience: Working for Today and Tomorrow (PDF, 2.0 MB).
+To take action, download the workforce planning and development guidance in Investing in Experience: Working for Today and Tomorrow snapshot (PDF, 2.0 MB).